willprice/two-stream-action-cnn-analysis-thesis/thesis.md

-neural networks, then we go on to look at visualisation techniques developed to understand the different aspects of trained CNNs with a particular focus on excitation back propagation which is studied at depth in [@sec:ebp-for-temporal-networks] and extended for use on temporal networks.
+neural networks, then we go on to look at visualisation techniques developed to understand the different aspects of trained CNNs with a particular focus on excitation back propagation which is studied at depth in [@sec:ebp-for-2scnn] and extended for use on temporal networks.

 ## Artificial neural networks (ANNs) {#sec:background:ann}